 Education and qualifications:

-BSc (Hons) Fire Safety Engineering
+BSc (Hons) Fire Safety Engineering, University of Central Lancashire

-HNC Fire Safety Engineering
+HNC Fire Safety Engineering, University of Central Lancashire

-University Diploma in Fire Safety Engineering
+University Diploma in Fire Safety Engineering, University of Central Lancashire

-Specialised training courses include; Expert Witness, Legal Enforcement, Evidence Management, Investigations, Specialist Fire Risk Assessment and Preservation of Evidence, plus NEBOSH Management of Safety & Health and NEBOSH National Certificate in Construction Health and Safety
+Specialised training courses include: Expert Witness, Legal Enforcement, Evidence Management, Investigations, Specialist Fire Risk Assessment and Preservation of Evidence, plus NEBOSH Management of Safety & Health and NEBOSH National Certificate in Construction Health and Safety

 Job title: Risk Engineer